Rhipicephalus microplus: Control

 Management efforts in the United States began after R. microplus was deemed responsible for an estimated $63 billion in damages during the early 19th century.
 A control campaign began in 1906 and by 1943 it was considered complete, having eradicated most of the tick population other than a small region along the Southern US border.
 In the modern day, the standard form of control is spraying of acaricides: a type of pesticide that targets ticks and mites.
 Overuse of acaricides has resulted in some R. microplus populations developing resistance, and it is now considered the most resistant tick ever.
 Other control methods include ivermectin, a common anti-parasitic.
 In Mexico, it has been shown that R. microplus populations are developing varying levels of resistance to ivermectin, meaning this treatment is becoming less effective year over year.
+Recent studies in the Brazilian Amazon have identified heterogeneous resistance profiles of Rhipicephalus microplus populations to ivermectin, doramectin, and amitraz in western Pará.

 Vaccinating cattle against R. microplus was considered as another option, however, the original Bm86-based vaccines have shown limited efficacy against R. microplus as compared to other tick species.

 Acaricides and pyrethroids are commonly used however this has led to the development of acaricide- and pyrethroid- resistances.
 Acaricide resistance in R. microplus is mediated by para sodium channel mutants.
 Such alleles can be rapidly detected in a border livestock inspection by PCR+High Resolution Melt testing.
 This is especially useful on the United States-Mexico border where the US has almost eradicated R. microplus, but Mexico has a high prevalence and a high prevalence of acaricide resistance.
 This technique could also be applied in other countries where pyrethroid resistant R. microplus is a common problem.